Our Aims for Each Child at Warnham

 FOREST SCHOOL

 Our school is surrounded by beautiful fields and woodland and we are delighted that the children can take full advantage of this in their regular Forest School sessions.
-They are able to walk from school, with our two fully trained Teaching Assistants, straight into the woods and spend a whole morning or afternoon learning in a woodland environment.
+They are able to walk from school, with our fully trained forest school leader, Mrs Lunnon, straight into the woods and spend a whole morning or afternoon learning in a woodland environment.
 If you would like to read more about this, please have a look at our handbook.

 CORE AND FOUNDATION SUBJECTS

-All children are taught the core subjects of English, Mathematics, Science and Information Communication Technology (I.C.T.) and wherever possible this is integrated into the themed topic along with the foundation subjects.
+All children are taught the core subjects of English, Mathematics and Science and wherever possible this is integrated into the themed topic along with the foundation subjects.
 Religious Education is an important area of the curriculum and is taught either through the creative curriculum or as a separate lesson.
-All pupils have French, Music and Physical Education lessons each week taught by specialist teachers.

 These subjects are taught wherever possible within our topics.
 We follow National Curriculum guidelines, full details can be found HERE.